moonwizard69/shroom-town/README.md

 # shroom-town
-A online store using React, NextJS, and MongoDB
+An online store using React, NextJS, and MongoDB